 The only place where frustration and inefficiency existed

 During these proceedings it was disclosed that the Mayor

-appointed individuals who were in charge of the Transit Police and who
+appointed individuals who were in charge of the Transit Police and

-Transit Authority President.
+to the Transit Authority President.

-totally absurd.
+absurd.
 Why was the Mayor appointing these people to the

 system whether an apprehension was made or not.

-that the Transit Police had neither a clearly defined purpose nor
+the Transit Police had neither a clearly defined purpose nor

 accountable chain of command?